 International Commercial Arbitration ["ICA"] has been, for a considerable time, a popular choice for resolving cross-border disputes, especially those concerning business.
 ICA is envisioned as a transnational mode of dispute resolution that must not be bound by the shackles of national moralities.
 Hence, as multiple jurisdictions are developing their own ICA jurisprudence, the debates surrounding the interpretation of the New York Convention that executes ICA proceedings are also increasing.
 One such debate is apropos AAI.
 The two main effects of an arbitration agreement are to first, oblige the parties to submit the disputes within the arbitration agreement to arbitration; and second, for the arbitral tribunal to be given the jurisdiction to hear all these disputes.
 This confers on the tribunal the jurisdiction to hear its own matters, which is known as the principle of kompetenz-kompetenz.
-These two conflicting concepts; first, AAI, which provides greater power to national courts to influence the course of arbitration proceedings and; second, the principle of kompetenz-kompetenz, which restricts it, are the source of such debates.
+These two conflicting concepts; first, AAI, which provides greater power to national courts to influence the course of

-&lt;sup>1 Richard Garnett, National Court Intervention in Arbitration as an Investment Treaty Claim 60(2) INT'L & COMP.
+Richard Garnett, National Court Intervention in Arbitration as an Investment Treaty Claim, 60(2) INT'L & COMP.
 L.Q.
-485 (2011).
+485 (2011) [hereinafter "Garnett"].

-&lt;sup>2 Emmanuel Gaillard, Three Philosophies of International Arbitration, in CONTEMPORARY ISSUES IN INTERNATIONAL ARBITRATION AND MEDIATION 308 (Arthur W. Rovine ed., 2009).
+2 Emmanuel Gaillard, Three Philosophies of International Arbitration, in CONTEMPORARY ISSUES IN INTERNATIONAL ARBITRATION AND MEDIATION 308 (Arthur W. Rovine ed.
+2009) [hereinafter "Galliard"].

-&lt;sup>3 Emmanuel Gaillard, Antisuit Injunctions Issued by Arbitrators, in 13, INTERNATIONAL ARBITRATION 2006: BACK TO BASICS?: ICCA CONGRESS SERIES NO. 13 238 (Albert Jan van den Berg ed., 2006).
+3 EMMANUEL GAILLARD, Antisuit Injunctions Issued by Arbitrators, in INTERNATIONAL ARBITRATION 2006: BACK TO BASICS?: ICCA CONGRESS SERIES NO. 13 238 (Albert Jan van den Berg ed.
+2006).

-&lt;sup>4 FOUCHARD GAILLARD GOLDMAN ON INTERNATIONAL COMMERCIAL ARBITRATION 388 (Emmanuel Gaillard & John Savage eds, 1999).
+4 FOUCHARD GAILLARD GOLDMAN ON INTERNATIONAL COMMERCIAL ARBITRATION 388 (Emmanuel Gaillard & John Savage eds.
+1999).